3ds Max | 2025 Features | Autodesk

 Material editor

-Add material finishes, change textures and use vibrant colours to create photorealistic designs.
+Add material finishes, change textures, and use vibrant colors to create photorealistic designs.

 Material switcher